The permanent pilgrim

 The building reminded her of home somehow; because for her, home is relative, coming as she does from a country that doesn’t exist anymore – the Soviet Union.

-The search for a place to call her own has taken her on a journey of creation too diverse to begin to detail here anything but briefly.
-The thing that’s empowered her?
+The search for a place to call her own has taken the artist on a diverse journey of creation.
+And the thing that’s empowered her?
 Art.
+And creating natural pigments from the world around her.

 Q&A: Olya Dubatova